Last updated: 04/2/2019

 They all rely on dopamine surges.
-Future drug use triggers larger and larger dopamine surges, which cause changes in neural transmission that, over time, create a range of addictive symptoms.
+Future drug use triggers larger and larger dopamine surges, which cause changes in the neural transmission that, over time, create a range of addictive symptoms.

 Often, users combine triazolam with other drugs or alcohol to intensify the effect.
-In these instances, the addiction treatment will need to extend to multiple substance, a situation that is best dealt with in inpatient treatment.
+In these instances, the addiction treatment will need to extend to multiple substances, a situation that is best dealt with in inpatient treatment.
 But, where should you go for treatment and how do you pick one?